Harry Lee (sheriff): Early years and legal career

-Legal career

-After being honorably discharged from the air force in 1959, Lee returned to Louisiana to manage his father's restaurant, The House of Lee.
+Lee attended Francis T. Nicholls High School and graduated from Louisiana State University with a degree in geology.
+He also served in the Air Force and after being honorably discharged in 1959, Lee returned to Louisiana to manage his father's restaurant, The House of Lee.
 Lee was elected president of the New Orleans Chapter of the Louisiana Restaurant Association in 1964.
 His leadership was instrumental in the peaceful racial integration of New Orleans restaurants, in compliance with the Civil Rights Act of 1964.

 At this time, he also attended Loyola University New Orleans School of Law, where he was elected president of the student chapter of the Bar Association.
 Lee graduated in 1967 and started a small law practice in Gretna with Loyola classmate Marion Edwards (not to be confused with the brother of future Governor Edwin Washington Edwards - whom Lee was a very avid supporter of - who shares the same name).

 Lee was appointed as a magistrate judge for the United States District Court for the Eastern District of Louisiana in 1971.
 He was elected president of the National Council of United States Magistrates in 1973.
 He was invited to join the congressional delegation to the People's Republic of China in 1972, which was led by House Majority Leader Hale Boggs from Louisiana, and House Minority Leader and future U.S. President Gerald Ford.
 He resigned as a Federal Magistrate in 1975 and was appointed Parish Attorney for Jefferson Parish.

 Political career

 Lee was elected sheriff in 1979, having defeated long-time incumbent Alwynn Cronvich.
-He was re-elected every four years from 1983 through 2003.
-In 1987, Lee faced a strong election challenge from Republican Art Lentini (later a state senator), and he was forced into a general election, but he managed to win by 54-46 percent.
-He was re-elected with no significant opposition in subsequent elections, and he remained a political celebrity within Jefferson Parish.
+He was re-elected every four years from 1983 to 2003.
 He was credited with keeping the crime rate low for the past twenty-five years, while the rate in neighboring Orleans Parish remains one of the highest in the nation.

 In 1989, Lee deplored the choice of David Duke and John S. Treen standing as Republicans for the vacancy in state House District 81 created by the resignation of Charles Cusimano, who became a state court judge.
 To Lee, the showdown in the special election was a choice between "a bigot and an asshole."

 A Democrat, Lee ran for governor in 1995 but dropped out before the primary.
 He famously said, "why would I want to be governor when I can be king?"
 Lee endorsed Mike Foster, a Republican who came from behind in the polls to win the governorship and to serve two terms.
 He also endorsed Bobby Jindal for governor in 2003, his bid for Congress in 2004, 2006 reelection and again for governor in 2007.